kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

 After the test run, the consumer info showed `Unprocessed Messages: 29,386` but the `Redelivered Messages` and `Outstanding Acks` were zero.
-The eventing-controller was healthy so the unprocessed messages should have being delivered by NATS but they were not.
-Further investigation unveiled that there were some accounting bugs in NATS v2.8.2 and is fixed in new NATS v2.8.4 by [PR](https://github.com/nats-io/nats-server/pull/3148).
+The eventing-controller was healthy, so the unprocessed messages should have being delivered by NATS but they were not.
+Further investigation unveiled that there were some accounting bugs in NATS v2.8.2, which has been fixed in new NATS v2.8.4 by [PR 3148](https://github.com/nats-io/nats-server/pull/3148).

 ## Conclusion
-Based on the findings of the test scenarios, it was seen that having a single stream replica does not ensure high availability as clustering in JetStream uses RAFT ([more info](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering)).
-It is recommended to have at least 3 stream replicas to provide high availability of a stream in case of single-node failure.
-Therefore, now the production profile will use 3 replicas of stream and evaluation profile will still be set to use 1 stream replica ([related PR](https://github.com/kyma-project/kyma/pull/14539)).
+Based on the findings of the test scenarios, we saw that having a single stream replica does not ensure high availability because clustering in JetStream uses RAFT ([more info](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering)).
+It is recommended to have at least three stream replicas to provide high availability of a stream if a single Node fails.
+Therefore, now the production profile will use three replicas of stream.
+The evaluation profile will still be set to use one stream replica ([see PR 14539](https://github.com/kyma-project/kyma/pull/14539)).